Federal Compliance Processes

 The Higher Learning Commission of the North Central Association of Colleges and Schools accredits Alverno College.
 You may review the College’s/University’s accreditation information here.

 Alverno College takes student complaints very seriously and works with students to resolve formal complaints in a timely manner.
-For a list of our formal student complaint processes, please see page 29 of the Alverno Student Handbook: Student Handbook 2012-13.
+For a list of our formal student complaint processes, please see page 29 of the Alverno Student Handbook: 2016-2017 Student Handbook.

 Alverno College seeks to resolve all student concerns in a timely and effective manner.
 To that end, this complaint process serves as an ongoing means for students to discuss concerns or register formal complaints that pertain to alleged violations of State consumer protection laws that include but are not limited to fraud and false advertising; alleged violations of State laws or rules relating to the licensure of postsecondary institutions; and complaints relating to the quality of education or other State or accreditation requirements.